voxel51/fiftyone/docs/source/user_guide/index.rst

 .. rubric:: :doc:`Loading datasets <dataset_creation/index>`

-Load a dataset into FiftyOne using standard formats, custom formats, or from the Dataset Zoo.
+Load a |Dataset| into FiftyOne using standard formats, custom formats, or from the Dataset Zoo.

 .. code-block:: python